 Particle Size Comparison

 Starting from the top, you can see that people refer to three categories of particle size.
 Firstly, ‘inhalable course particles’, then smaller than that are the ‘fine particles’ with smallest being ‘ultrafine particles’.
-In reference to visibility of this (and this may vary by person), generally items smaller than 5 microns is not visible to the human eye, without help – for example from a microscope or other forms of magnificiation.
+In reference to visibility of this (and this may vary by person), generally items smaller than 5 microns is not visible to the human eye, without help – for example from a microscope or other forms of magnification.

 Below that section, shown in purple, is how this fits in with respiratory elements.
 Specifically, this is whether or not they are small enough to be breathed into the lungs and how far they can go into the deeper parts of the lungs (including the alveoli) and even beyond, potentially into the organs.